Skip to main content

 app = Flask(__name__)

-# Configure Application
+# Configure the application

 app.config['DEBUG'] = os.environ.get('DEBUG', 'False').lower() == 'true'